canonical/snapcraft/docs/ros-2-deployment-with-snaps.rst

 **Note:** It is easy to forget the importance of complete install rules, i.e. rules for installing every component of the package necessary to run, or every component necessary to use a given library.

-The packages you’re building must have install rules, or else ``snapcraft`` won’t know which components to place into the snap.
+The packages you’re building must have install rules, or else :command:`snapcraft` won’t know which components to place into the snap.
 Make sure you install binaries, libraries, header files, launch files, etc.

 .. code:: yaml